pchaudhari23/Software_Notes/8. Artificial Intelligence/Topics/Azure AI/AI 102 exam guide.md

 **Implement generative AI solutions (15–20%)**

-1. Build generative AI solutions with Azure AI Foundry
+1. Build generative AI solutions with Azure AI Foundry:

    - Plan and prepare for a generative AI solution
    - Deploy a hub, project, and necessary resources with Azure AI Foundry